Sioux Valley School District (South Dakota)

-The Sioux Valley School District is a public school district in Brookings County, based in Volga, South Dakota.
+The Sioux Valley School District 05-5 is a public school district in Brookings County, based in Volga, South Dakota.

+The majority of the district is in Brookings County.
+There the district includes Volga, Bruce, Sinai, and a very small portion of Brookings.
+A small section of the district extends into Lake County.

 Schools

 The Sioux Valley School District has one elementary school, one middle school, and one high school.